loganbwu/Timestamper/README.md

 5. (Optional) save your camera/lens as a preset, or select a preset.
 6. Press Command/Ctrl+S to save EXIF to file.
 The tool auto-advances to the next photo (or previous if the next photo is 'ticked' and the previous photo is not).
 7. With the file list selected, use the hotkeys Y-L to adjust the datetime.
-8. If you need to amend a previously saved photo, re-selecting a 'ticked' photo will re-load the previously saved EXIF.
-Similarly, checking 'amend' and selecting any photo will also re-load the EXIF.
-This can be used duplicate EXIF by loading it from a photo in 'amend' mode, then selecting a new photo (missing EXIF will not override field text in amend mode).
+8. If you need to amend a previously saved photo, re-selecting a 'ticked' photo will re-populate the previously saved EXIF.
+Checking 'amend' and selecting any photo will also load and populate EXIF.
+This can be used duplicate metadata by loading it from a photo in 'amend' mode, then selecting a new photo (missing values will not override field text in amend mode).